patrick-llgc/Learning-Deep-Learning/paper_notes/tidar.md

 #### Overall impression
 Uses the general idea of specdec, but the draft model is a diffusion model version of the AR base model.

-In the same forward pass, we can do AR check (verification of the last block) and diffusion drafting of next block.
+In the same forward pass, TiDAR can do AR check (verification of the last block) and diffusion drafting of next block.
 Both verification and diffuison geenration can be in parallel.

 Key insight: we are NOT using up all the GPU as we are compute bound.